Exceptional collections on isotropic Grassmannians: Introduction

-However, in general one cannot find an exceptional block of expected length, so to obtain an exceptional collection of expected length we combine several exceptional blocks which are semiorthogonal, i.e.\ all $\Ext$'s between blocks in the order-decreasing direction vanish.
-For example, for $\BG$ of type $C_n$ and $\BP = \BP_n$ we take all the blocks $\SB_a$ described above.
-Note that the total number of exceptional objects then is $\sum_{a=0}^n {n \choose a} = 2^n$.
+However, in general one cannot find a single exceptional block of expected length.
+To obtain an exceptional collection of expected length we combine several exceptional blocks in a semiorthogonal sequence of blocks, i.e. in such a way that $\Ext$'s between blocks in the order-decreasing direction vanish.
+For example, for $\BG$ of type $C_n$ and $\BP = \BP_n$ we take the blocks $\SB_a$ described above for all $a$ from $0$ to~$n$.
+Note that the total number of exceptional objects in the blocks $\SB_a$ is $\sum_{a=0}^n {n \choose a} = 2^n$, which is the expected length in this case.